-As of the 2014-15 academic year, a public policy and finance track has been added to the popular undergraduate certificate in finance offered by the Bendheim Center for Finance.
+In the 2014-15 academic year, a public policy and finance track was added to the popular undergraduate certificate in finance offered by the Bendheim Center for Finance.

 The certificate program offers Princeton undergraduates concentrating in any department the opportunity to earn a certificate that attests to their proficiency in the discipline of finance.
 Students that select the public policy and finance track will study the interaction between finance and policy, including public finance, response to financial crisis, central banking, and decision making.

 - ECO491: Cases in Financial Risk Management